wkye/personal-website/content/blog/2022-10-06-Getting Out of Academia and Into Tech Without a Hard Sciences Degree/index.md

 width="600"
 caption="Me on the Today Show while at Dia.
 Mama we made it!" >}}

 After much toiling, I landed my first tech job as a statistical analyst at [Dia&Co](https://www.dia.com/).
 You may think you need to know how to be a data scientist or analyst __before__ you land your first job (and maybe __you__ do), but for me that wasn't the case.
 At Dia, I was on a growth focused team that comprised of machine learning engineers, other analysts, a product manager and product designers.
-I learned that everything in product is somehow related to a funnel, you always lead with the summary (and definetly not the methodology), most people don't care about what statistical assumptions your model took into consideration, and that you don't email code to be reviewed, you tag your reviewer on PR. (:sweat_smile: real story).
+I learned that everything in product is somehow related to a funnel, you always lead with the summary (and definetly not the methodology), and most people don't care about what statistical assumptions your model took into consideration.

 I was lucky enough to have wonderful leads that took the time to mentor me and show me how to do things (rather than just do it themselves).
-I never wrote any production level ML code or some fancy Python package, but I was able to see the behind the scene process of how recommendation systems were build and data systms were architectured.
+I never wrote any production level ML code or some fancy Python package, but I was able to see the behind the scene process of how recommendation systems were built and data systms were architectured.
 I highly recommend that type of experience.

 At this point, I had drunk the metaphorical kool-aid and wanted to get deeper into tech.
 Instead of getting my feet wet, I jumped in head first.
 I landed a remote job as a data analyst at [CircleCI](https://circleci.com/), one of the leading companies in CI/CD.
-If you don't know what CI/CD is, join my parents, who still think CircleCI is a gas station company.
-But going from a data team of 30 to a data team of 5, I was now able to build pipelines and tools from scatch.
+Going from a data team of 30 to a data team of 5, I was now able to build pipelines and tools from scatch.
 There was surely a lot of long nights and painful failures, but the saying holds true: Fail quickly and learn quicker.

 Today, I'm at [clockwise](https://www.getclockwise.com/), an AI driven calendar manegment tool.
 I, literally, was the 2nd data hire on the team and have really been building everything from scratch.
 Somedays I'm on the finance team building models to forecast revenue, others I'm on the growth team identifying leaks in our monetization funnel.
 I'm a data engineer debugging why our fivetran to snowflake integration is down, and I'm also a software engineer finding front-end events to optimize our onboarding experience.
-The hats are many, and the snacks I get sent are even more plentiful (still fully remote at this point).

 My time in tech has felt like non-stop learning.
 And in truth, sometimes I feel like I learn something then immediately it becomes antiquated.
 But I think that is the exciting part of entering the tech data world.
-If you have an apetite for learning, the as long as you know the right area to focus there are plenty of opportunties out there for you.
+If you have an apetite for learning, the as long as you know the right area to focus, there are plenty of opportunties out there for you.

 # Takeaway

 Breaking the number 1 rule I've learned in industry, I'm putting my summary at the bottom.
 But the takeaway is that breaking into tech from academia is no easy thing.
 Particularly if you're coming from a non hard sciences background like me.
 At the same time, no matter what field you are coming from, if you have a sense of curiosity and a desire to learn, then I believe the core values to succeed are there.
 Its just a matter of learning where to focus your attention.

 I hope that this post gave you a some sort of sense of orientation for how to navigate the tech data space.
-Leaving academia for tech was not an easy journey, but one I did not regret.
+Leaving academia for tech was not an easy journey, but one I do not regret.
 No matter what choice you make, good luck on your journey and if there's anyway I can be of help, don't hesitate to reach out!

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}